Clarkson-Applied-Data-Science/2024_ia651_Patel_Anand/README.md

 ## Hyperparameter Tuning

-The best accuracy was achieved in `RandomForestClassifier`.
-That is why going forward with optimizing the model parameters using `GridSearchCV` to find the best combination of parameters for the model.
+The best accuracy was achieved in `RandomForestClassifier`, that is why going forward with it the following steps were done:

 ### Handling Overfitting/Underfitting
 Strategies used to handle overfitting and underfitting included: